ngocvtt/weather-forecast/README.md

 ### Check List: Expected Output Completed - 1,2,3,4,6,7,8

 ### Suggestion in future
- Since OpwnWeatherMap API provide us 3 params that could be customize by users (city, cnt, unit), it would be nice to have a Settings page, where users could change their setting and save them to cache.
+ Since OpenWeatherMap API provide us 3 params that could be customize by users (city, cnt, unit), it would be nice to have a Settings page, where users could change their setting and save them to cache.
 The settings page could contain a seek bar to choose number of day displayed from 1 to 17, 3 radio button to allow user pick the temperature unit
  (Kelvin, Celcius, Fahrenheit).
 If we plan to make this project multi-language, we could add a dropdown menu to provide the language that we supported to the settings page too.